georgegeorgitsis/my-football/README.md

 Each Team is created for the genetic algorithm purposes and is having a formation.

 ###### (GA)
 My Football GA uses population of 800 individuals, elitism of 20 and 0.4 change of mutation.
-`Individual: Team`
-`Gene: Player`

 - Elitism (20 individuals)
 - Roulette selection
 - Uniform crossover (random selection between parents)
 - Mutation (0.4)
-- Termination (check the last 50 best individuals if it reached the maximum fitness)
+- Termination (last 50 best individuals)

 ###### Fitness
 The team fitness is calculated based on 3 factors.